Martin Selig: Career

 Selig worked for his father in his children's clothing store before building his first shopping center in 1962.
 His plan to build a 48-story building in Belltown in 1979 was cancelled after protests from residents of the existing Devonshire Apartments, a low-income housing property on the site.

 Since then, he has built mostly tall buildings in Seattle, including two blocks on Fifth Avenue known as Fifth & Jackson and Fifth & Yesler, and by the 1980s owned nearly one-third of Seattle's office space, with Forbes estimating his 1987 net worth at US$270 million.
 He was the developer for the Columbia Center in 1985, still the city's tallest building, and sold it in 1989 for $354 million.

 In August 2015, it was reported that he had submitted plans to build a 31-story tower on top of the 1950s Federal Reserve Bank Building on 2nd Avenue.
 He bought the building in a government auction for $16 million earlier in 2015.
 The two buildings would be separated by what he describes as a 36 ft high "winter garden".
 The project was later scaled down to eight stories after historic preservation groups objected to the taller height; the renovated building opened in 2020, without a major tenant.

 In October 2015, Martin Selig Real Estate owned 4000000 sqft of office space in Seattle, and his estimated net worth was $1.1 billion.
 In 2019, Selig's net worth was reportedly $2 billion.
 The firm has been criticized for being delinquent on paying electricity bills to Seattle City Light in 2006 and 2016, the latter totaling $1.9 million before being paid.
+In 2025, the city of Seattle sued entities associated with Selig for over $4.5 million in unpaid assessments due to the Metropolitan Improvement District, a business improvement district, over an 11-year period.